Biosecurity Act 2015: Amendments and related legislation

 The Act has been amended a number of times, with the latest amended, as of 25 March 2020, being the Coronavirus Economic Response Package Omnibus Act 2020, which also affects other legislation.
 Also related to the Act are the Biosecurity Charges Imposition (General) Act 2015, Biosecurity Regulation 2016, Biosecurity (Human Health) Regulation 2016, and Biosecurity Charges Imposition (General) Regulation 2016.

 Description

-The Act is about "managing diseases and pests that may cause harm to human, animal or plant health or the environment" in Australia.
-There are chapters which cover management of risks in several areas, including:
+The Act is about "managing diseases and pests that may cause harm to human, animal or plant health or the environment" in Australia however has no jurisdiction within Australia as biosecurity is a sovereign right of the States under the Australian Constitution and s focused on preventing the entry of new pests and diseases and managing ‘Commonwealth land’ such as ports and defence force sites, There are chapters which cover management of risks in several areas, including: